-Two tall Deepastambhas, built in typical Maharashtrian style stand on either side of the temple.
+Two tall Deepastambhas, built in the typical Maharashtrian style stand on either side of the temple.
 There is a small temple dedicated to Sri Ram and Hanuman in the complex.
-I would consider Ahilyeshwar Shivalaya as a temple rather than a Chhatri as there is another Chhatri dedicated to Ahilya Bai on banks of Narmada.
+I would consider Ahilyeshwar Shivalaya as a temple rather than a Chhatri as there is another Chhatri dedicated to Ahilya Bai on the banks of Narmada.

 Bhajans are sung on every full moon day at Ahilyeshwar temple.